j4759/web_app/README.md

 A metric alarm for ALB 500X errors and a spending budget can alert web app admins via an SNS email alerting.

 ### Security
-Access to the web app is restricted by IP using security groups, update the allowlist CIDR to add IPs Access to the web app is over HTTP, HTTPS access should be implimented to secure the connection.
+Access to the web app is restricted by IP using security groups, update the allowlist CIDR to add IPs.
+If the web app is to be made publically accessible provide 0.0.0.0/0.
+Access to the web app is over HTTP, HTTPS access should be implimented to secure the connection.
 The fargate tasks are isolated from the public internet in private subnets.
 Users access them via an ALB and the tasks communicate with other services via a NAT gateway.
 The web app's security posture could be further improved using VPC endpoints for the AWS services such as ECR and cloudwatch removing the task's need for a NAT.
 Sensitive variables are stored securely in github and passed during deployment.